matusHubinsky/SolvingLinearEquations/README.md

 # SolvingLinearEquations
-Caused to solve a system of linear equations
+Methods used to solve a system of linear equations